apy-h/dna-alignment-algos/DESIGN.md

 * In `main.py`, `get_results()` uses the `combinations()` method of the `itertools` libary to get all combinations of two sequences from all the inputted sequences to run the global and local alignment algorithms on.
 It saves the set of outputs for each combination of sequences in the `results` table of `results.db` and prints them to the console if it's being run as a CLI tool.
 * In `app.py`, `home()` first connects to `results.db` and saves URL parameters about how to sort the table of results.
 Then, if the form has been submitted, it validates the inputs and runs `main.get_results()`.
 Next, whether the user has just navigated to the website or they have submitted the form, it gets all rows from `results` and sends them to be included in the HTML table using Jinja.
+* In `sequence_alignment.py`, my implementation of the `initalize_matrix()` method for global alignment sets the first row and column to multiples of the gap penalty and point those arrows towards the top left because, if you analyze how the algorithm sets the score of each cell, you would notice that this is the case for all possible inputs.
+This optimizes my program for time.